jbampton/dita-to-pdf-with-eclipse/README.md

 On the next screen just click 'Finish'

-You must add the JAR files from SaxonHE and DITA-OT to Ant inside Eclipse.
-Go Preferences -> Ant -> Runtime -> Classpath tab -> click Global Entries -> click Add JARs -> navigate to 'libs/DITA-OT1.8.5/lib' and add all the JAR files from that directory.
-Click add JARS again and add 'saxon9he.jar' from  'libs/SaxonHE9-6-0-7J'.
+You must add the JAR files from DITA-OT to Ant inside Eclipse.
+Go Preferences -> Ant -> Runtime -> Classpath tab -> click Global Entries -> click Add JARs -> navigate to 'libs/dita-ot-2.2.2/lib' and add all the JAR files from that directory.
 Make sure to click Apply and then click Ok.

 ###Build and run project